gajus/director/README.md

 ## Use case

-Inject an instance of `Router` to your template and use it to generate links.
-Then if your URLs schema ever changes, you will be able to adjust it in the Router configuration (subject to that the resource path does not change).
-It is especially convenient when your URL schema varies between the development environments.
+Use an instance of `Router` to generate URLs.
+It is convenient when your URL schema varies between the deployment environments.

 ## URLs